blakegillon/100-days-of-code/r1-log.md

 Added momentJS for campgrounds and comments, added an admin role to delete/edit other users campgrounds/comments and added user pages.

 ### R1D97 05 Dec, Tuesday 2017
-Password reset functionality added aswell as Fuzzy search - started image uploader with Cloudinary
+Password reset functionality added aswell as Fuzzy search - started image uploader with Cloudinary.
+TODO: Edit/update route for image upload